insad/DigitalPalette/tutorials/tutorial_English.md

 3. Import Swatch File into Photoshop
 Firstly, open Photoshop and select "Load" in swatch box and open the file dialog.
 Then, find the pre-saved swatch file and click "Open".
-The harmonious colors would be added at the end of current swatch.
+The harmonious colors would be added to the end of current swatch.
 ![Photoshop](Chinese/usage/11.png)

 4. Import Swatch File into UDongman Paint